SteveParadox/Api-bet-monitor/README.md

 # ⚽ Automated Odds Monitoring System

-A real-time suspicious betting pattern detector built with **Flask**, **SQLAlchemy**, and **odds APIs** (OddsAPI, Betfair, Pinnacle).
+A real-time suspicious betting pattern detector built with **FastAPI**, **SQLAlchemy**, and **odds APIs** (OddsAPI, Betfair, Pinnacle).
 It monitors targeted football leagues for odds anomalies and sends automated alerts via Telegram or other channels.

 ---